VIVPM/Audio-Q-A-App/README.md

-# 🗣️ Audio-Q&A Chatbot
+# 🗣️ Audio-Q&A App

-This project is an end-to-end **Audio-based Question Answering Chatbot** that enables users to upload an `.mp3` file, automatically transcribe the audio using **Amazon Transcribe**, generate embeddings via **Amazon Bedrock's Titan models**, and store the indexed chunks in **Pinecone** for semantic search.
+This project is an end-to-end **Audio-based Question Answering App** that enables users to upload an `.mp3` file, automatically transcribe the audio using **Amazon Transcribe**, generate embeddings via **Amazon Bedrock's Titan models**, and store the indexed chunks in **Pinecone** for semantic search.
 Users can then query the audio content and receive accurate answers using **context-aware LLM generation**.

 ---